 How to Apply

-The deadline for applications is September 1, 2019.
+Applications will be considered on a rolling basis and the position will be open until filled.
 Applicants should submit the following attachments in English via email to email@example.com with “ILF Program Manager” in the header:

 - Cover letter in English explaining your qualifications and interest in this position (1 page maximum)